decant09/bokeh/README.md

 ### Bugs
 #### Known
 - I was able to get the number of comments to display on the post list page beside the comment icon.
 However, this count includes all comments, approved or not.
 The issue here is that a post may display that there is one comment, but if that comment is not yet approved by the admin then it does not show up on the post detail page.
 So a user will see on the post list page that there is a comment, but when they go to the post detail, the comment is not there.
 I need to amend the view code for the post list page but I was not able to resolve this issue in the timeframe allowed.
 - When you access the modal function on the post detail page, the whole background is supposed to be white.
-Ob mobile however, if you scroll while the modal is showing then there is a small section below the modal which shows the content from the post detail page scrolling by.
+However, on mobile, if you scroll while the modal is showing then there is a small section below the modal which shows the content from the post detail page scrolling by.
 I was not sure what was causing then and did not have the opportunity to resolve it.
-- A user can update there email to one that is already in use by another user.
-I was not able to investigate this properly as I discovered quite late in the timeline of the project.
+- In the profile page, a user can update their email to one that is already in use by another user.
+I was not able to investigate this properly as I discovered this quite late in the timeline of the project.
+- On safari, the navigation links appear to the left of the navigation bar beside the logo.
+This is not as intended as they should appear on the right of the navigation bar as they do on other browsers tested.
+I was not able to investigate htis fully in the timeframe permitted.
 #### Solved
 - After I created the user profile page I noticed I had set the email field to required.
 The user could not update their profile without supplying an email.
 However, during the registraion process you were not required to supply an email.
 I decided to have the email field as part of the registraion process by setting ACCOUNT_EMAIL_REQUIRED=True.
 This ensured continuity between the two areas.
 I referred to the [Django Allauth](https://docs.allauth.org/en/latest/account/configuration.html) configuration documentation to achieve this.
 - When uploading image files as a user on the website with a form I was encountering a "No file chosen" message.
 This was because I hadn't included the enctype="multipart/form-data" inside the form tag which I learned by reading this [stackoverflow](https://stackoverflow.com/questions/70566852/why-i-am-getting-no-file-chosen-error-while-uploading-image-in-django) conversation.
-- When creating a post as a user I noticed slug field was not being created.
+- When creating a post as a user I noticed the slug field was not being created.
 This was because I did not use slugify in the create_post view logic.
 I resolved this by referring to:
   - Creating a slug in Django on [stackoverflow](https://stackoverflow.com/questions/837828/how-do-i-create-a-slug-in-django)
   - Autogenerating the slug on [stackoverflow](https://stackoverflow.com/questions/68897050/slug-not-auto-generate-after-add-page-in-django)
 - The comment count was displaying correctly on the post detail page however it was not displaying on the feed page.
 This was solved by accessing the value for the comment count by referring to the object (post) with "post.comment.count" instead of "comments.count" as used in the post detail page.
 This was achieved by reading the [stackoverflow](https://stackoverflow.com/questions/35941445/how-to-display-number-of-comments-in-django) thread on how to display the number of comments in Django.
   - This actually didn't fully solve the bug which I realised later on and have documented in the known bugs section above.
 - Upon clicking on the GitHub icon in the footer it would turn blue during the lagtime for the link to open.
 I used the :focus pseudo-class to resolve this from [stackoverflow](https://stackoverflow.com/questions/36644355/anchor-tag-colour-changes-to-blue-once-its-clicked).
 - I was having issues with the navigation bar where the active attribute would not move accordingly.
-I was using if statements to refer to the url when applying the active attribute but it would stay on the Feed link in the navigation bar.
-I was able to resolve it by watching the [YouTube](https://www.youtube.com/watch?v=XqTmpbS7FJY&t=3s) video by Django World.
+I was using "if" statements to refer to the url when applying the active attribute but it would stay on the Feed link in the navigation bar.
+I was able to resolve this by watching the [YouTube](https://www.youtube.com/watch?v=XqTmpbS7FJY&t=3s) video by Django World.
 I was able to use "request.path == /post-list/" within the if statement and then applying the relevant url segment for each link.
 - I was having misleading logout messages appear on the landing page.
 This was because my landing page is a standalone page which does not use the base template.
 I had not included the messages code from the base template on the index page (landing page).
 I was able to solve this by reading the thread on [GitHub](https://github.com/pennersr/django-allauth/issues/2031
 ).